-Written in his signature spare and straightforward style, McGee shares how he discovered his talent for sales and the early lessons he learned to be successful in selling and deal-making…lessons he would never forget in his 8-year career in world trade followed by his 32-year career in the entertainment business.
+Written in his signature spare and straightforward style, McGee shares the discovery of his talent for sales and deal-making, and the early lessons he learned to be a success in sales in the business world.

 William L. McGee’s writing career spans more than six decades.
 He has written 22 nonfiction books, 9 with his co-author/wife Sandra V. McGee.
 In addition to a series of memoirs, McGee has written 5 World War II military histories.
 In 2018, “THE SOLOMONS CAMPAIGNS, 1942-1943” won the Military Writers Society of America Silver Medal Award for History.

 Memoirs by William L. McGee:

 THE DIVORCE SEEKERS: A Photo Memoir of a Nevada Dude Wrangler, 1947-1949

 HOW I LEARNED TO SELL AND MAKE DEALS, 1950-1958: Memoir of a Merchant Man